Internet addiction disorder: Initial indicators

 A study conducted by Lori C. Soule, L. Wayne Shell, and Betty A. Kleen (2003) titled "Exploring Internet Addiction: Demographic Characteristics and Stereotypes of Heavy Internet Users" found that heavy internet users were more likely to be male and younger than non-heavy users.
 The study also found that heavy internet users were more likely to use the internet for gaming and entertainment purposes, rather than for work or education.
 It also went on further to suggest that heavy internet use may be related to certain personality traits, such as sensation-seeking and impulsivity, and highlight the need for further research to better understand the psychological factors that contribute to internet addiction.
 The study also highlights the need for interventions that target specific groups, such as young males who are heavy internet users, and that address the underlying factors that contribute to problematic internet use behaviors.

 Difficulties with diagnosis

 Given the newness of the Internet and the inconsistent definition of Internet addiction disorder, practical diagnosis is far from clear-cut.
-With the first research initiated by Kimberly S. Young in 1996, the scientific study of Internet addiction has merely existed for more than 20 years.
+With the first research initiated by Kimberly S. Young in 1996, the scientific study of Internet addiction has merely existed for years.
 A few obstacles are present in creating an applicable diagnostic method for Internet addiction disorder.